+Following the successful adoption of software design patterns~\citep{Gamma1994-rf}, we analyze the patterns of successful self-deployed open-source projects employing Docker Compose as an orchestration tool to run multiple service containers.
+Software design patterns~\citep{Gamma1994-rf} provide solutions to recurring problems in software development, often at the class level, sometimes intersecting with architecture.

-Software systems have become more diverse over time as monolithic architectures and n-tier/n-layered projects transition to containerized deployments.
-Projects now require developers to be familiar with many tools and services of a software system that are often rapidly changing~\cite{carey_2021}.
-This diversity motivates the need to identify common orchestration patterns of services that could be reused for projects to improve simplicity.
-Since many projects use off-the-shelf container images to orchestrate services with different configuration parameters, we can identify configuration patterns, such as using a reverse proxy service to route to services hosted internally.
+Software systems have become more diverse over time as monolithic architectures and n-tier/n-layered projects transition to containerized deployments. now require developers to be familiar with many tools and services of a software system that are often rapidly changing~\citep{carey_2021}.
+This diversity motivates the need to identify common composition patterns of services that could be reused by projects to improve simplicity.
+Since many projects use off-the-shelf container images to orchestrate services with different configuration parameters, we can identify composition patterns, such as using a reverse proxy service to route to services hosted internally.

-Docker Compose helps to deploy containerized services via instructions within a YAML-based configuration file.
-Docker is one of the most popular toolkits for creating and managing containers to make applications environment agnostic.
+In this work, we curate a dataset of successful projects that employ Docker Compose as a service orchestration tool from the self-hosted GitHub community; then, we engage in qualitative and quantitative analysis of Docker Compose configurations.
+Successful projects are those that have captured the attention and interest of a wider community, thus being recognized as valuable and significant.
+The collection of data and analysis enables the identification and naming of repeated composition patterns orchestrated by numerous successful open-source projects, much like software design patterns.

-This paper derives patterns from the open coding of Docker Compose container orchestrations in self-hosted GitHub community projects.
+Our work derives patterns from the open coding of Docker Compose multi-container compositions in projects of the self-hosted GitHub community.
 We identify three dimensions of Docker Compose usage from open coding: the service level, the orchestration level, and the repository level.
 The service level consists of the images and instructions used in each service of a Docker Compose file.
-The orchestration level refers to how the services interact among each other in a Docker Compose file.
-While the repository level examines how Docker Compose files are executed among other files in a repository.
+The orchestration level refers to how the services interact among each other in a Docker Compose file when they are orchestrated together.
+The repository level examines how Docker Compose files are executed among other files in a repository.
 These dimensions categorize the observed patterns of Docker Compose usage.
 Patterns are considered to be commonly observed solutions that can address specific problems when using Docker Compose.